Copyright Strikes on YouTube Thumbnails

 Step 2: Look out for Copyrighted Material

-• Avoid copyrighted content: characters, logos, or artwork.
+• Avoid copyrighted content: Characters, logos, or artwork.

 • Use screenshots and game footage cautiously.
 Check the terms of service for guidelines.